yssource/rhai/README.md

 (`no_float`), checked arithmetic (`unchecked`) and finally object maps and custom types (`no_object`).
 Disable script-defined functions (`no_function`) only when the feature is not needed because code size savings is minimal.

-[`Engine::new_raw`](#raw-engine) creates a _raw_ engine which does not register _any_ utility functions.
+[`Engine::new_raw`](#raw-engine) creates a _raw_ engine.
-This makes the scripting language quite useless as even basic arithmetic operators are not supported.
+A _raw_ engine supports, out of the box, only a very restricted set of basic arithmetic and logical operators.
-Selectively include the necessary functionalities by loading specific [packages] to minimize the footprint.
+Selectively include other necessary functionalities by loading specific [packages] to minimize the footprint.
 Packages are sharable (even across threads via the [`sync`] feature), so they only have to be created once.

 Related